REHA 4029 Speech Pathology Practice 4

 Legacy Code 401432

-Description This fourth clinical practice unit will operationalise the knowledge and skills developed during four years of speech pathology study, to provide appropriate and holistic care for individuals, families and communities.
+Description This fourth clinical practice subject will operationalise the knowledge and skills developed during four years of speech pathology study, to provide appropriate and holistic care for individuals, families and communities.
 Students will undertake 32 days of supervised clinical practice in diverse speech pathology contexts including, but not limited to hospitals, community health, school, private practice, not for profit, disability or on-campus settings.
-Professional competencies addressed in this unit include communication, documentation, reflection and professional and ethical behaviour.
+Professional competencies addressed in this subject include communication, documentation, reflection and professional and ethical behaviour.
 In addition, students will consolidate and extend their skills in client assessment, interpretation of findings, planning and implementation of speech pathology services, education, advocacy and advice.
-Students will be working at an entry level of professional competency during this clinical unit.
+Students will be working at an entry level of professional competency during this clinical subject.

 School Health Sciences